marlygme/solutions-website/replit.md

 ## Client Portal Notes

-⚠️ **Production Requirement**: The client portal requires email service integration before production deployment.
-See `cloudflare-portal/PRODUCTION_CHECKLIST.md` for critical setup steps.
+⚠️ **Development Mode**: Currently running in development mode - OTP codes are logged to the server console instead of being emailed.
+Email service integration needed for production.

 **Portal Features**:
-- Email-only authentication (no signup - pre-approved clients only)
+- Email-only authentication (no signup required - any email can request a code)
-- Secure file upload/download with R2 storage
+- Secure file upload/download with local storage
 - Session management with 7-day expiry
-- User-scoped access controls
+- User-scoped access controls (users only see their own files)
-- Development and production modes
+- Clean, modern UI matching main website design

 **Security Measures**:
-- OTP codes only exposed in development mode
+- OTP codes NOT exposed in API responses (only in server console)
-- Environment-based configuration
-- Session-based authentication
+- Session-based authentication with secure tokens
-- HttpOnly, Secure cookies
+- HttpOnly, Secure, SameSite=Strict cookies
-- CORS configuration
-- Authorization checks on all endpoints
+- Authorization checks on all file operations
+- Files scoped to individual users
+- 15-minute OTP expiry
+- Session tokens stored in database

+**How to Use**:
+1. Visit marlyg.net/portal
+2. Enter your email address
+3. Check the server console logs for your 6-digit code
+4. Enter the code to log in
+5. Upload and manage files from the dashboard